suffolklibraries/sljekyll/bloc/culture-lab/index.md

                     <h2 class="f4 lh-title mt1">Tommy Norris</h2>

-                    <p class="ma0 measure">Tommy Norris is a Suffolk and Norfolk based community dance artist whose trained in contemporary release, Cunningham, improvisational, somatic and health related techniques.
-He has experience in working with a range of ages, from primary children all the way through to the elderly, but Tommy’s main passion in community dance practice is making work, and moving, with people living with additional needs.</p>
+                    <p class="ma0 measure">Tommy Norris is a Suffolk and Norfolk based community dance artist who has trained in contemporary release, Cunningham, improvisational, somatic and health related techniques.
+He has worked with a range of ages, from primary children all the way through to the elderly, but Tommy’s main passion in community dance practice is making work, and moving, with people living with additional needs.</p>